Q. Will this be my final award notification? What may cause revisions to my award?

 A. Changes in the information you originally reported on your federal application could affect your award.
 For example if you indicated that you would be a full-time resident (dorm) student and you enroll part-time or as a commuter student, your award will be revised and you will be sent a new award notification.
 If you are enrolled as an external degree student where more than 50% of your courses are external (off-campus) a revised award letter will be sent and eligibility will be changed.
 Verification decisions may change the award or if you receive an outside scholarship, your award may be revised.

 Q. What should I do if I expect to enroll for fewer credits than originally reported on my FAFSA?

 A. You should contact the Office of Financial Aid so that your file can be reviewed and your financial aid can be adjusted if necessary.

-Q. What happens to my Caldwell College Scholarship for tuition if I receive other grants that are used for tuition only?
+Q. What happens to my Caldwell University Scholarship for tuition if I receive other grants that are used for tuition only?

 A. All tuition based grants and scholarships cannot exceed the cost of tuition.
-If the combination exceeds tuition, your Caldwell College Scholarship will be adjusted accordingly.
+If the combination exceeds tuition, your Caldwell University Scholarship will be adjusted accordingly.

 Q. Is there a minimum grade point average I need to maintain in order to remain eligible to receive financial aid?
 What about my scholarship?